Ping G425 Max, Max LS, and Speed Driver Review

 Ping G425 SFT Driver

-For golfers that struggle with a pronounced slice, the SFT model might be just what the doctor ordered.
+For golfers who struggle with a pronounced slice, the SFT model might be just what the doctor ordered.

 While this model isn’t adjustable, it’s engineered specifically with slicers in mind.
 That’s thanks to a 23-gram weight that’s specifically positioned a little more toward the heel.
 This design feature helps golfers square the face through impact, and effectively eliminates the right side of the golf course.

-Again, there’s nothing strikingly revolutionary about the design and technological features in this club.
-It’s more that Ping has perfected what they already know works for those of you that yell “fore right” all too often.
+Again, there’s nothing strikingly revolutionary about the design and technological features of this club.
+It’s more that Ping has perfected what they already know works for those of you who yell “fore right” all too often.

 Ping G425 LST Driver